 Some derivatives like swaps and futures bind the contractual parties to the agreed terms over the contract’s life.
 Others, like stock options, only provide the right to execute the contract without any obligation to do so.

-Collectibles are rare items that have a limited supply which increases their price.
+Collectibles are rare items that have a limited supply.
+As their price is based on supply and demand, the price is artificially increased due to the scarcity of the collectibles.
 Common examples of collectibles are oldtimer cars, antiques, art, rare wines and whiskey, trading cards, and non-fungible tokens (NFTs).
-They are risky investments because they have high initial purchasing costs, can be subject to low demand for long times, and produce no cash flows such as interest or dividends.
+They are risky investments because they have high initial purchasing costs, can be subject to low demand for a long time, and produce no cash flows such as interest or dividends.

 Intellectual property describes ownership rights to intangible assets created as the result of creative processes.
 For example, these can be patents for inventions or literary and artistic works such as music, books, and art.